Szeretni/ttks0500-protocol-programming/assignments/04/assignment04.md

 ### LIST address port

 Requests a list of files which are available for downloading from the server.
-Returns OK response and the list is in the response's body.
+Returns FILE response and the list is in the response's body.

 #### Additional information

 Client socket cannot specify which folder is used on the server.
 It's fixed for security reasons (makes it easier to restrict which files the client has access to).
 The server closes the connection when the list is sent.
 The client prints the list to the CLI.

 #### Example request